hanjabbo/SWE_Anyconnect_AMP_SecureX_Orchestration/README.md

 - Click on workflow tab
 - Click on import
 - Import from: "browse"
-- Paste JSON file content into text box
+- Paste JSON file content into text box - First Import SWE GetSecurityEvent Details.json Then Import Automate SWE AMP trigger.json
 - Check "import as a new workflow (clone)
 - Click on import
 - Now the workflow is imported.
 You can click on it and will be able to modify it: